 Las Vegas, Nevada

-Cidney was diagnosed with Parkinson’s in 2010 at the age of 47.
-She became involved in the Parkinson’s community through cycling after participating in a tandem bike exercise study with Dr. Jay Alberts.
-She went on to ride RAGBRAI in Iowa with the Pedaling for Parkinson’s team and Ride the Rockies in Colorado with the Davis Phinney Foundation team.
-Cidney continues to cycle, often riding tandem with her husband Pat, and has since added yoga, strength training, and boxing to her exercise regimen.
-Exercise helps her stay healthy and manage her Parkinson’s symptoms.
+I was diagnosed with Parkinson’s in 2010 at age 47.
+I became involved in the Parkinson’s community through cycling after participating in a tandem bike exercise study with Dr. Jay Alberts.
+After that, I went on to ride RAGBRAI in Iowa with the Pedaling for Parkinson’s team and Ride the Rockies in Colorado with the Davis Phinney Foundation team.
+I love cycling and mostly ride tandem with my husband, Pat.
+I’ve also added yoga, strength training, and boxing to my exercise regimen.
+Exercise helps me stay healthy and manage my Parkinson’s symptoms.

 My mission is to “leave no Parkinson’s person behind” by increasing information and peer-to-peer support in my community.
 A retired educator, I co-founded a local support group for people with Young Onset Parkinson’s in the Las Vegas area.
 When I was first diagnosed with Parkinson’s, I knew I wanted to approach this challenge in a proactive and positive way.
 When I learned about the Davis Phinney Foundation, I knew I had found exactly what I was looking for as a guide to living my life.
 It’s very meaningful and natural for me to talk with others about the Davis Phinney Foundation as an Ambassador because I wholeheartedly believe the Foundation can help make a real difference for people.